Gold mining companies invariably have an impact on the regions where they operate, due to the very nature of their operations.

 Polyus maintains open dialogue with all of its stakeholders to ensure that we operate with rigorous consideration for their rights and interests.

 This includes establishing trust with people living close to our sites.
-We successfully take a number of engagement approaches, including:
+From the earliest stages of our business activities in a particular region, we successfully take a number of engagement approaches, including:

 - Public hearings, consultations and meetings